sdontireddy/raven/README.md

 ### Performance Scipts for UCBOS

-Jmeter based scripts to generate bulk of the test file to perform load testing on the UCBOS system.
+Jmeter based scripts to generate bulk of the test files to perform load testing on the UCBOS system.

 Currently configured to generate bulk  Distribution Orders with random number of line items and random number of order quantity.